Menu

 You are required to provide accurate carton weight and Amazon FBA dimensions for all shipments.
 Note that box weight policies are strictly enforced.
 Do not send overweight boxes to fulfillment centers.
 You may be blocked from creating FBA shipments in the future if you violate this policy.

-Follow Amazon’s shipping label requirements to ensure that your items arrive at Amazon fulfillment centers quickly and safely.
+Follow Amazon’s shipping label requirements to ensure that items arrive at Amazon fulfillment centers quickly and safely.
 There are separate shipping guidelines for small parcel deliveries and less than truckload/full truckload shipments.
-Every box or pallet you ship into Amazon FBA has to have a unique box ID.
+Every box or pallet you ship to Amazon FBA needs a unique box ID.
 Check out the full list of requirements for more information.

 The FBA box ID label and shipping carrier label must be scannable and readable.
 Make sure that your shipment is packed so that labels can be scanned quickly when the shipment arrives at the fulfillment center.
 This will help prevent inventory receiving delays.
-You should also be aware of key inventory dates throughout the year, especially during Q4.
+You should also be aware of key inventory dates throughout the year, especially around Prime Day and Q4.

 Strategies for effectively scaling your Amazon business.